jameshughes89/cs2XX-ComputerArchitecture/site/topics/alu/esap-alu.rst

 Executing Arithmetic on the ESAP ALU
 ====================================

-* Running a *program* on the ALU will be done the same way it was swapping data between RAM and registers
+* With careful control over which parts of the system are inputting and outputting, a program can be run on the ALU

-    * Careful control over which parts of the system are inputting/outputting
+    * In the same way data was swapped between RAM and registers in an earlier topic

 * As an example, consider the problem of adding the numbers 15 and 4 together